-No. To ensure your safety during the procedure, it is important that the stomach is empty.
-Any food or liquid in the stomach at the time of the procedure places you at risk of aspirating these contents into the lung leading to a serious complication called aspiration pneumonia.
-You can drink clear liquids (except for no red liquids) until 4 hours before your procedure time.
-(Examples of clear liquids include water, coffee/tea w/ out milk, Gatorade, coke, sprite, apple juice)
+No. To ensure your safety during the procedure, it is important that your stomach is empty.
+Any food or liquid in your stomach at the time of the procedure places you at risk of breathing those contents into your lungs, leading to a serious complication called aspiration pneumonia.
+You may drink water until four hours before your procedure time.